-To continue with BIOS Recovery, select the item "Proceed with flash update".
+5. To continue with BIOS Recovery, select the item "Proceed with flash update".
 You will see the progress of BIOS Recovery as shown on the screens below.

 Flashing

 WARNING!
 System firmware is being updated.

 Keyboard is locked.

 DO NOT TURN THE POWER OFF !!!

 Once firmware update is completed

 press any key to reboot the system

 Program new data

-Program new data
+Write new main block

-Program new data Witte new main block
+Progress: 2%